How to Treat and Prevent Frost Bite on Dog Paws

 • Whining or barking

-Frostbite in dogs has three stages: frostnip, superficial frostbite, and deep frostbite.
+Frostbite in dogs has three stages: frostnip, superficial frostbite, and severe frostbite in extreme temperatures.
 Recognizing these stages helps you decide when to bring your dog indoors and how to treat the condition.

 • Frostnip: The mildest stage, frostnip, causes redness and discomfort in the skin.
 It's common after short outings in extreme weather conditions when the blood vessels start to constrict.
 These are considered mild cases.

-• Superficial Frostbite: More severe, superficial frostbite results in pale skin and ulcers.
+• Superficial Frostbite: More severe, this level of frostbite results in pale skin and ulcers on affected skin.
 The skin may feel warm as damaged tissue attempts to heal.
 Swelling, blisters, and dead skin can appear within 12-36 hours after exposure to cold temperatures.

-• Deep Frostbite: Rare but dangerous, deep frostbite occurs from prolonged exposure to extreme cold or wetness.
+• Deep Frostbite: Rare but dangerous, deep frostbite occurs from prolonged exposure to freezing temperatures or wetness.
 Skin turns grey or blueish, followed by large blisters and eventually blackened or dead skin indicating tissue death in severe cases.

 New call-to-action

-The first step when to treating frostbite at any stage is to call your vet.
-Your vet will examine the pup and may prescribe pain medication.
-You should never give your dog human pain relievers without consulting with your veterinarian.
+Take your canine companion to a veterinarian.
+Your vet will examine the affected body part for clinical signs to determine if it has experienced frostbite.
+The vet may prescribe pain medications.
+You should never give your dog human prescribe pain medication or use human pain relievers without consulting with your veterinarian.

 Step 1: Bring Them Inside During Extreme Cold